techmahedy/zunoo/README.md

             'password' => 'required|min:2|max:20',
             'username' => 'required|unique:users|min:2|max:100',
             'name' => 'required|min:2|max:20'
+        ]);

         // If validation passes, proceed to store the user data.
     }
 }
 ```
-## User Creation: `store()` Method

-The `store()` method in the `UserController` is designed to handle user registration form submissions.
+Here the `store()` method in the `UserController` is designed to handle user registration form submissions.
 It ensures that user input is validated and sanitized before being stored in the database.

 **Functionality:**